RegionHalland/wordpress-boilerplate/README.md

-# wordpress-boilerplate
+# Wordpress-boilerplate

-## Getting started
+## Getting the server up and running

-Following the steps below will leave you with a fresh Wordpress install, using the [Halland theme](https://github.com/regionhalland/halland).
+Following the steps below will leave you with a fresh Wordpress install, in the [next chapter](#theme) we'll add our [Halland theme](https://github.com/regionhalland/halland) and explain how you can extend it when needed.

 **1. Make sure the following dependencies are installed on your computer:**
 - [Virtualbox](https://www.virtualbox.org/wiki/Downloads) >= 4.3.10